 The Cartiva Synthetic Cartilage Implant (SCI) was designed as a groundbreaking solution for individuals with arthritis in the big toe joint.
 Marketed as a durable and minimally invasive alternative to joint fusion, the Cartiva implant promised pain relief and improved mobility.
-However, reports from patients and surgeons suggest that the device may not perform as intended, leading to an FDA recall and lawsuits.
+However, reports from patients and surgeons suggest that the device may not perform as intended, leading to an FDA recall and Cartiva lawsuits.

 The Cartiva SCI was approved by the FDA in 2016.
 The implant is made of a hydrogel material designed to mimic natural cartilage and cushion the big toe joint.
 Unlike traditional joint fusion surgery, which limits motion, the Cartiva implant was intended to maintain mobility while alleviating pain.